We took a road trip to Bend, Oregon for vacation a couple of weeks ago and stopped by several dog friendly breweries.

 The server was great and was really nice to Chester and Gretel.

-Note: we did’t visit these dog friendly breweries while we were there so we can’t speak to them personally but plan to check them out when we go back to Bend.
+Note: we didn’t visit these dog friendly breweries below while we were there so we can’t speak to them personally but plan to check them out when we go back.

 The town’s namesake brewing company, Bend Brewing Company offers a large variety of beers on well-crafted (no pun intended) brewery grounds.